 Determine research interest and find a potential supervisor

-You may need to identify a potential supervisor (some graduate schools manage this process for applicants).
-You will work under the guidance of a supervisor throughout the duration of your research degree.
+You may need to identify a principal supervisor (some graduate schools manage this process for applicants).
+You will work under the guidance of at least two supervisors and an advisory committee throughout the duration of your research degree.
 You can identify potential supervisors in two ways:

 Prepare an application

 It is essential to read and understand the specific entry requirements and application documentation required by your prospective Faculty or Graduate School.Please be aware that some Faculties or Graduate Schools have additional processes for applying for a graduate research degree and/or require you make contact with them prior to submitting a formal application.
 It is essential that you follow their unique pre-application process.
 Failure to do this may result in a delay assessing your application.